Free the Fox River

 After more than two decades, the research is clear.
 Dam removal along the Fox River is the most effective, economical, and best way to rehabilitate water quality for our Fox River.

-After 5 years in the planning, the removal of the Carpentersville dam is now a reality, and the Fox River will soon flow freely from Algonquin to Elgin.
+After 5 years in the planning, the removal of the Carpentersville dam is now a reality, and the Fox River is flowing freely from Algonquin to Elgin.

 According to the KCFPD, “Multiple state agencies and environmental interest groups have done various scientific studies that identify old low head dams as a primary contributor to significant adverse impacts on the safety, ecology and water quality for natural waterways like the Fox River.
 The studies also show that the river could be substantially improved if the deteriorating dams and their associated upstream impoundments were eliminated.”

-Crews began working on the $1.2 million project in Carpentersville in September.
-The project contractor, RES (formerly Applied Ecological Services) and property owner KCFPD are restricting public access to provide a safe construction site.
-This will include the parking lot, east side path, and downstream areas.
-Please be respectful of these restrictions.
+Crews began working on the $1.2 million project in Carpentersville in September and finished in November.
+The project contractor, RES (formerly Applied Ecological Services) and property owner KCFPD are no longer restricting public access to the parking lot, east side path, and downstream areas.

 Party Plans